viruscamp/babel-plugin-transform-imports/README.md

 ```

 Some libraries, such as react-bootstrap and lodash, are rather large and
-pulling in the entire module just to use a few pieces would be a big waste.
-The
+pulling in the entire module just to use a few pieces would cause unnecessary
+bloat to your client optimized (webpack etc.) bundle.
+The only way around
-only way around this is to use default style imports:
+this is to use default style imports:

 ```javascript
     import Grid from 'react-bootstrap/lib/Grid';